 With the majority of other DAPs used, such as the Cayin N6ii/E01 and A01 and the DX220/AMP1 MKII the Rai Penta was easy to drive and impeccably behaved for hiss.
 Just a shade higher on the HiBy R6 Pro but then I expected that.
 It is still low enough not to be distracting.

-If I have one take away from the pairing analysis is that the source signature is not a huge influence but rather the technical capability to resolve and deliver a good level of dynamic range.
+If I have one takeaway from the pairing analysis is that the source signature is not a huge influence but rather the technical capability to resolve and deliver a good level of dynamic range.

-The Rai Penta is easy for current and not the hardest to drive but if you pairing it with relatively weak or neutral DAPs with a more limited dynamic range then the Rai Penta can sound ‘samey’.
+The Rai Penta is easy for current and not the hardest to drive but if you pair it with relatively weak or neutral DAPs with a more limited dynamic range then the Rai Penta can sound ‘samey’.

 And by that I mean it lacks a bit of punch and can seem like the presentation is maybe shallow and lacking in separation which I know should not be the case.
 Smartphones can do that, at least my smartphones such as the Samsung Note 9 which delivered a slightly brittle feel to the Rai Penta mids and highs.